mrlt8/docker-wyze-bridge/README.md

 ## What's Changed in v2.0.0

+⚠️ All streams will be on-demand unless local recording is enabled.

 * NEW: Substreams - Add a secondary lower resolution stream:
   * `SUBSTREAM=True` to enable a lower resolution sub-stream on all cameras with a compatible firmware.
   * `SUBSTREAM_CAM_NAME=True` to enable sub-stream for a single camera without a firmware version check.